 To help them stop, or save, the ball they are permitted to use their hands, but only within their penalty area and only in specific situations.

-One of the essentials of soccer is that when the ball goes out of play, then the team who last touched the ball surrender possession of the ball to the opposing team.
+One of the essentials of soccer is that when the ball goes out of play, the team who last touched the ball surrenders possession to the opposing team.

-For example, if a player from Team A kicks the ball out of play along the sideline of the field, then a player from Team B will be given the ball to throw it back in.
+For example, if a player from Team A kicks the ball out of play along the field’s sideline, then a player from Team B will be given the ball to throw it back in.

 Or if a player from Team B heads the ball out of play over the crossbar of the goal, then a player from Team A will be given the ball to play it back in.